 Upon graduating from law school, Mr. Nash began a clerkship for the Honorable Samuel J. Ervin III, Chief Judge of the U.S. Court of Appeals for the Fourth Circuit.
-The following year, Mr. Nash began a second clerkship for Judge T.S.
-Ellis III of the U.S. District Court for the Eastern District of Virginia.
-Following his clerkships, Mr. Nash worked at a Washington, D.C., law firm for four years, focusing on white collar criminal defense, commercial litigation and antitrust cases.
-During that time, Mr. Nash represented corporate and individual clients in a wide variety of criminal and civil matters in federal courts throughout the country.
+The following year, Mr. Nash began a second clerkship for the Honorable T.S.
+Ellis III, District Judge for the U.S. District Court for the Eastern District of Virginia.
+Following his clerkships, Mr. Nash worked at a Washington, D.C., law firm for four years, focusing on white collar criminal defense and commercial litigation.

-Mr. Nash has been awarded two special achievement awards by the Department of Justice for his work on particular cases, and in 2005, was awarded the Department of Justice medal for his overall contribution to the Department.
+Mr. Nash has been awarded two special achievement awards by the DOJ for his work on particular cases, and in 2005, was awarded the Department of Justice medal for his overall contribution to the department.

 - investigation on behalf of a Fortune 10 company on allegations of financial fraud within a foreign subsidiary; remedial actions recommended and undertaken; U.S. government investigation averted

 - representation of U.S. senator in connection with investigations by DOJ, U.S. Securities and Exchange Commission (SEC) and Senate Ethics Committee regarding allegations of insider trading and engaging in improper trades based on Senate-derived COVID-19 information; representation successfully concluded with no adverse findings against the senator